 “I cultivate improvement in myself and those I work with, so all involved may achieve personal success.”

 This is my “why.”
 If you know me, or talk to those who do, you’ll quickly learn that I don’t really do motivational videos, songs, slogans or posters.
-As long as I can remember, my stance was that if you needed external motivation to do something, you’re probably not cut out for whatever it is you’re doing.
+As long as I’ve been in the workforce, my stance was that if you needed external motivation to do something, you’re probably not cut out for whatever it is you’re doing.
 So upon my first day of training at my company, when this video was placed in front of me, I’ll admit to fighting off an eye roll.

 However, this one was different.
 It wasn’t about external motivation.
 It was about what you had inside you, at your core.
 I spent weeks thinking about my “why.”
 As you can see in the video, it’s not about money, ego, or recognition.
 It’s about what drives you to do what you love doing in life, and applying that passion to your work.